zackb/fenriz/README.md

 - Great tiling support: dwindle BSP layout, floating, fullscreen, and per-window rules.
 - As performant as possible, with a small codebase, minimal dependencies, and extremely low resource use.
 - Stable and predictable: no surprises, no crashes, no memory leaks, no breaking changes every other release.
-- Perfect multi-monitor and clamshell support out of the box (see #multi-monitor-and-clamshell).
+- Perfect multi-monitor and clamshell support out of the box (see [Multi-monitor and Clamshell](#multi-monitor-and-clamshell)).
 - Integration with existing Wayland tools: quickshell, swaybar, waybar, wlogout, wdisplays, wlr-randr, etc.

 ## Status

-Usable daily driver.
-Brings up outputs (multi-monitor + clamshell), tiles xdg-shell windows in a dwindle BSP layout, floating and fullscreen, keyboard/pointer input with config keybinds and click/drag-to-move/resize.
-Rendering is via wlr_scene + SceneFX: borders, per-window opacity, rounded corners, and an optional soft shadow.
-Includes a session lock, and a set of the common wlroots protocols (foreign-toplevel/taskbar, fractional scale, xdg-activation, gamma/output-power, data-control, screencopy, …).

-XWayland: managed X11 toplevels (games, IDEs, older GTK/Qt apps) tile and focus like native windows.
-Override-redirect popups (X11 menus/tooltips) aren't handled yet.
+I use this as my daily driver.
+It is stable and usable, but still under active development.
+Expect bugs, missing features, and rough edges.

 ## User guide